Elder Mediation Specialist

 Families can have conflict over issues such as caregiving, medical decisions, and estate concerns as loved one’s age.
 At Associates in Counseling and Mediation in Davie, Florida, Mr. Gary J. Santucci is able to assist families in resolving complex issues relating to the living arrangements, the care of, and the estate of a loved one who is aging, while maintaining the dignity, health, and safety of the person of interest.

 A mediator can help when family members are unable to agree on issues as they relate to the care of an aging loved one.
 This may include:

 Mediation can be conducted in two ways; the mediator and all involved parties can meet, in the same place at the same time, or the mediator can communicate with each party separately.
-Here’s the process:
+Here is the process:

-The grief and emotional aspect of caring or making decisions for an aging loved can become overwhelming and distracting, causing family divide and turmoil.
-Elder mediators are trained and experienced in this kind of mediation.
+The grief and emotional aspect of caring or making decisions for an aging loved one can become overwhelming and distracting, causing family division and turmoil.
+Elder mediators are trained and experienced in this type of mediation.
 In all cases, their primary focus is the dignity and care of the aging family member.
 Mediators can help family members bring their focus back to the most important topic, the health and safety of their loved one.

 In many cases, communication and perspective is improved in the mediation setting.
 All parties want the opportunity to speak and be heard and may naturally participate at the highest level in order to do so.
-When that isn’t the case, mediators are trained to de-escalate conversation, present new perspectives, and facilitate communication that is positive and solution-oriented.
+When that is not the case, mediators are trained to de-escalate conversation, present new perspectives, and facilitate communication that is positive and solution oriented.